 How to Keep Fiberglass Gelcoat Looking Like New

 Gleaming gelcoat is a sign of a well-cared for boat, a look you can preserve with a little basic maintenance.
+The work it takes to maintain the gelcoat is part of protecting the investment that is your prized possession.

-View putting in the work it takes to maintain the gelcoat as part of protecting the investment that is your prized nautical possession.
 If your boat is relatively new, the gelcoat should be in pretty good condition.
 However, weathered gelcoat on an older boat can also be restored to “like new” condition.
 Here are some gelcoat maintenance tips to preserve your fiberglass boat’s showroom shine.

 Gelcoat Maintenance Tip #1: Rinse Boat After Every Use